 - European policy relevance

 How to apply?

 Successful candidates will be notified at the beginning of April 2018 and will subsequently receive further information on the Forum.
-Submissions from female candidates are particularly encouraged.
 The ECB will cover the selected students’ travel and accommodation expenses.

 - Philipp Hartmann, Deputy Director General Research, European Central Bank (Chairman)

 - Peter McAdam, Principal Economist, European Central Bank (Secretary)

 - Inês Cabral, Counsellor to the Executive Board, European Central Bank